 Books deserve a voice.

-Convert EPUB and TXT books into professionally narrated audiobooks with multi-voice synthesis, dialogue detection, and emotion inference.
+Convert EPUB, PDF, DOCX, and text into professionally narrated, multi-voice audiobooks — with dialogue detection, emotion, and ACX/Audible-ready mastering.

 Features